soumaiabouh/smart-grid-privacy-enhancing-system/m3/Architecture.md

 - **Data Aggregation:** The Data Concentrator aggregates the now Paillier-encrypted data over defined time intervals or by neighborhood, depending on the desired granularity.
 This aggregation process is designed to work directly on encrypted data, leveraging the homomorphic properties of Paillier encryption.
 - **Secure Transmission to MDMS:** The aggregated, Paillier-encrypted data is transmitted over the Wide Area Network (WAN) to the Meter Data Management System (MDMS).
 The WAN ensures the secure transmission of this encrypted data using advanced security protocols.
 - **Storage in MDMS:** The MDMS stores the aggregated, Paillier-encrypted data.
 It can perform certain computations on this data without the need for decryption, preserving the privacy of individual user data.
+- **Data Provision to User Interface Component:** The architecture includes a pathway for metering data to be sent from the Smart Meter to a User Interface (UI) component.
+This data provision is designed to enable customers to access their individual consumption data securely.
+It's important to note that our system facilitates the secure transfer of data to the UI component, but the development and implementation of the UI itself is not within the scope of our current project.

 ### 6.2 Selection of Homomorphic Encryption for Data Privacy and Analysis